AdamBanham/ICPM2021/README.md

 ```

 This command will produce three tubular versions of an event log, an endogenous log, an exogenous+endogenous log and an exogenous log.
-To ensure that the same tubular version which was used in [x] was produced, this [readme.md](process/out/procedures/readme.md) contains checksums for each log.
+To ensure that the same tubular version which was used in [1] was produced, this [readme.md](process/out/procedures/readme.md) contains checksums for each log.
 Checksums for each log are displayed at the end of the script.
 Please compare these checksums to ensure that the same log is produced.

 The computation time of this log is less than one minute.
 ## Movements log
-To create the movements log, described in [x], use the following commands.
+To create the movements log, described in [1], use the following commands.

 ```
 python process/steps/make.py -log movements -threaded true (threads are used to reduce computation time)